open-edge-platform/orch-ui/docs/build.md

 > NOTE: when the repository will be moved to open-source, this won't be needed anymore -->

-Update the application template file in the `orch-deploy` repo.
+Update the application template file in the `edge-manageability-framework` repo.
 These templates are located in the ``argocd/applications/templates/` folder

 **web-ui-root.yaml**